nashysolutions/core-data-kit/README.md

 ## Usage

-To conform to CoreDataKit, define an entity that conforms to `IdentifiableEntity` and define a registrar for your Core Data model:
+To conform to CoreDataKit, create an entity that adopts `IdentifiableEntity` and define a corresponding registrar.
+The default implementations of each make certain assumptions about your model, so be sure to verify them.

 ```swift
 import CoreData